-As we discussed before, giving is a way to cleanse our hearts.
-Of soul ties.
-Of false security, false safety.
-Giving is a way to allow our hearts to be God’s… a place that is, in its own right, a blessing beyond measure.
+As we have discussed, giving is a way to cleanse our hearts: of soul ties, of false security, false safety.
+Giving is a way to allow our hearts to mirror God’s heart—a place that is, in its own right, a blessing beyond measure.
 Yet, beyond this, giving has many rewards.
 As it says in Luke 6:38, “…with the same measure that you use, it will be measured back to you.”

 “Judge not, and you shall not be judged.
 Condemn not, and you shall not be condemned.
 Forgive, and you will be forgiven.
 Give, and it will be given to you: good measure, pressed down, shaken together, and running over will be put into your bosom.
 For with the same measure that you use, it will be measured back to you.”—Luke 6:37-38

-Because we receive this measure of what we give, it is wisdom to give that which is of God, and not man or evil.
-When we give, we must—like the widow—give from the heart.
+Because we receive the measure of what we give, it is wisdom to give that which is of God, and not of man or evil.
+When we give, we must—like the widow who gave two mites—give from the heart.
 For to give without love is to hardly give.
-Thus, while God will not bless us with evil for our giving—even if our hearts are not doing so out of love but obligation—how much more will we be blessed when we give out of the fullness of our hearts.
+And while God will not bless us with evil for our giving—even if our hearts are not doing so out of love, but obligation—how much more will we be blessed when we give out of the fullness of our hearts.

-Here at Curt Landry Ministries, we, along with people like YOU, are working to learn how to implement the lessons Jesus wanted us to learn from the widow.
-Through supporting those who would be considered “the least of these” in the Word, we are ridding ourselves of soul ties while simultaneously finding a closer relationship and understanding of our Father—His love.
+Here at Curt Landry Ministries, we, along with people like YOU, are working to implement the lessons Jesus wanted us to learn from the widow.

-When we fight human trafficking by providing a safe place, rehabilitation, and the purity of God’s love, we are bringing light into the darkness… we are giving new life, a chance to live in God’s shelter.
+When we fight human trafficking by providing a safe place, rehabilitation, and the purity of God’s love, we are bringing light into the darkness… we are giving new life and a chance to live in God’s shelter.

-When we give hot meals, necessities, and hope to Holocaust survivors, we are letting them know they are not forgotten… they learn that not only has God not forgotten them, but that their Gentile brothers and sisters say with them, “Never Again!”
+When we give hot meals, necessities, and hope to Holocaust survivors, we are letting them know they are not forgotten… reminding them that God has not forgotten them, and that their Gentile brothers and sisters say with them, “Never Again!”